Isaiah1001/CNN-Learning-Journey/01_custom_CNN_from_scratch/README.md

 ## Goal

-Before using any pre-trained model, this stage establishes a solid understanding of CNN pipeline by Pytorch[^1] — from raw data ingestion to training loop design — by building everything from scratch
+Before using any pre-trained model, this stage establishes a solid understanding of the CNN pipeline with Pytorch[^1] — from raw data ingestion to training loop design — by building everything from scratch.

 ## What This Stage Covers

-- data read and custom `Dataset` class with Oxford `.mat` label file parsing[^2]
+- data loading and custom `Dataset` class with Oxford `.mat` label file parsing[^2]
 - Per-channel mean/std computed from the training set (not ImageNet defaults)
 - Data augmentation with `torchvision.transforms`
 - `SimpleCNN` built from scratch: Conv → BN → ReLU → MaxPool blocks